mostafa-abokhadra/running-your-business/business values/values.md

 - the business has zero tolerance for bullying and harassment
 - work should be completed on time.

 ### 3. standards of behaviour
+- it outlines what is acceptable business practice
+- From a customer viewpoint, these standards demonstrate the business values and outline the type of service they can expect to get when they deal with your business.